 WRITING and POETRY

 Jen is a founding member of the Pride Poets team as part of a City of West Hollywood Arts project writing and performing pop-up poetry in the June 2019 “One City One Pride” events and ongoing Pride celebrations of the last three years.
-Since falling in love with the art of typewriter poetry, Jen has a collection of dog humor poems in progress (Dogs are Talking) and enjoys writing for birthday parties, corporate events, and other LGBTQ events.
+Since falling in love with the art of typewriter poetry, Jen has a collection of dog humor poems and enjoys writing for birthday parties, corporate events, and other LGBTQ events.

-Jen is also the ghostwriter for author Ivan Estrada of the new book Brand with Purpose.
-She is the strategist for the book giveaway program that is a community outreach effort to under-served students who want this career and leadership resource.
+Jen contributed writing to Ivan Estrada’s new inspirational book Brand with Purpose.
+She was the strategist for the book giveaway program that was a community outreach effort to under-served students who want this career and leadership resource.

 MUSIC and VOICE

 Jen is a songwriter who has studied at the Songwriting School of Los Angeles and recently was part of a Songwriting Retreat in Ojai.
 She also was a student of Mark Salzburg’s Musical Theater writing class and Mark Winkler’s Lyrics class.
 Jen likes to write and perform musical parodies.

 As a singer, she has sung with choirs in SF Bay Area, New York City, and Los Angeles.
 She has also sung with an A Capella group at University of Michigan.

 As an instrumentalist, she is a pianist, violinist, violist.
 A recent project was a 4-hand piano arrangement excerpt of Beethoven’s Symphony No. 7, Allegretto.

 As a voice artist, she has studied at Kalmenson and taken ADR/Looping workshops with Johnny Gidcomb and Lynneanne Zager.
 Jen speaks fluently in Cantonese Chinese and Spanish.
 She also has studied French and can sing and learn pronunciation in many languages.